Friday 27 August 2021, 7.30pm

 Laura Phillips, b.1986 Bristol, is a Sagittarius, non-smoking artist who lives and works between Bedminster, South Bristol and Southmead, North Bristol.
 Her work investigates the complexity of obsolescence and precarity as narrative devices.
 Phillips uses a mixture of photochemical processes, sounds and digital imagery and often makes work through conversation and collaboration.
 She makes films and plays waterphone in the audio-visual project Viridian Ensemble, who perform live improvised music and images (both digital and analogue) to produce an ethereal blend of film and noise which reimages folklore and femininity.
 Their recent releases include The Prelude commission for The Quietus and Aerial Festival 2020.
 Her work has been acquired by the Arts Council England Collection, and previous presentations of her work include at International Film Festival Rotterdam (2020); Supernormal Festival (2019) Oxfordshire; NAWR at BBC Studios Swansea (2019); and Arnolfini (2019/20), Bristol.

-Mary Hurrell is an interdisciplinary artist working across sound, performance, sculpture and text to explore choreography of the body.
-She is interested in forms of language and movement in relation to physical and psychological experience; drawing on themes of desire, water and the perceptual and sensory fields of the body and its incorporeal fluidity.
+Mary Hurrell is an artist working across sound production, live performance and sculpture as a form of expanded choreography; she is interested in forms of language and movement in relation to physical and psychological experience.

 John Macedo is a sound artist and performer from London.
 He has incorporated everything from acoustic instruments and environmental sound to analogue and computer synthesis into recorded works, live performances and sound installations.
 He has a pluralistic approach which reveals and highlights the hidden potential in all sounds, environments and technologies, often in intimate, immersive and intuitive ways.